ElodineOfficial/Grimoire/README.md

 ### Chat Functionality
 - Initiate chat threads with selected characters
-- Dynamic responses generated using Claude and GPT models
+- Dynamic responses generated using Claude, GPT, and Cohere models
 - Secure storage of chat history in the database
 - Edit, delete, and reroll messages within the chat